Solar-network/docs/docs/core/installation/variables.md

 ## CORE_TRANSACTION_POOL_MAX_PER_SENDER

-This variable determines how many transactions can be in the transaction pool by a single sender.
+This variable determines how many transactions can be in the pool by a single sender.

 ## CORE_WALLET_SYNC_ENABLED